Discovery and Technical Audit

 Align local, CI, staging, and production environments to reduce drift and release surprises.
 Introduce containerized development or equivalent parity controls, configuration management conventions, and reproducible build expectations.

-Design CI/CD workflows with automated checks for coding standards, regression risk, dependency changes, and deploy readiness.
+Design WordPress CI/CD and DevOps workflows with automated checks for coding standards, regression risk, dependency changes, and deploy readiness.
 Add rollback expectations and release gates so upgrades and refactors can ship with lower operational risk.

 Modernize caching, performance baselines, access controls, and patching workflows so the platform is safer to operate.
 Validate runtime assumptions against real traffic patterns, admin workflows, and compliance constraints.